No products in the cart.

 Even MORE Recycled Crayon Art and Craft Activities

-- Modern melted crayon wall hangings – This gorgeous wall art from my friend Shannon doubles as a super fun for kids AND a great lesson in symmetry (and her video tutorial is SO good!)
+- Modern melted crayon wall hangings – This gorgeous wall art from my friend Shannon doubles as a super fun project for kids AND a great lesson in symmetry (and her video tutorial is SO good!)

 - Melted crayon butterflies – Inspired by Shannon’s wall art, we made a set of melted crayon butterflies we later put on garden stakes and used in potted plants.